andreterceiro/dio-mobile-meu-tudo--esm-modules/README.md

 ![importing ESM modules](images/importing-esm-modules.png)

 **An important observation**: in this way to import a module, you **must** specify the extension of the file.

+A comment: you can use a module file with the extension **.mjs**.
+This way make more sense to specify the extension of the file.
+This type of the file was projected to store only JavaScript functions to be exported.
+You can choose in this case to use the extension **.js** or **.mjs**.